ENES-246DigitalElectronics/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

 ## Design Flow:

 Starting point is this [algorithm](https://pubweb.eng.utah.edu/~nmcdonal/Tutorials/BCDTutorial/BCDConversion.html).
+This is tested in the StartingPoint project.

 ### Outlining the starting point algorithm:

-​	Create 4 bit registers for the BCD output called 100s, 10s, 1s for a total of 12 bits
+Create 4 bit registers for the BCD output called 100s, 10s, 1s for a total of 12 bits.

 ​	Hook up 8 switches to 8 input bits named binary (HEX) ​	Hook up the BCD groups of four bits to LEDs